Configuring LDAP Servers

 2. Select Add LDAP Server.

-4. Tick Sync Enabled.
+4. Select Sync Enabled.
 This will sync the list of users and groups automatically between 00:00-02:00 UTC every day.

-If you are using multiple Domain Controllers, tick Sync Enabled on only one.
+If you are using multiple Domain Controllers, select Sync Enabled on only one Domain Controller.

-1. You can tick Sync Organization Units.
+1. You can select Sync Organization Units.
 If enabled, this will sync any organizational units previously set up on your server.

 2. Select the Server Type using the dropdown.